 The anglers aren’t the only ones landing the trophies around here.
 Sure, we’re home to The World’s Largest Chain of 28 Connected Lakes, but we’re also home to a huge spread of scenic public land that makes hunting for deer, woodcock and grouse especially rewarding.
-We got the inside scoop from Kurt Krueger of the Vilas County News-Review and Dan Anderson, resident and the owner of Dairy Queen of Eagle River.
+We got the inside scoop from Kurt Krueger of the Vilas County News-Review and Dan Anderson.
 So, come to Eagle River and see everything our fall hunting has to offer.

 This Land is Your Land, This Land is Our Land

 Because of the huge expanse of land, Vilas County (and Eagle River in particular) is a favorite hunting destination for many.
 Take your pick from county, state and national forest lands including the Nicolet side of the Chequamegon-Nicolet National Forest.
 Alternatively, you can visit some of the area Public Access Lands that are open to hunting.